Movies Like The Social Network

 Aaron Sorkin, a veteran screenwriter, manages to craft a compelling story using a classic three-act structure.
 Set in three locations, the movie combines massive dialogue with revelatory flashes of revelation.
 Like many of Sorkin’s films, the film’s approach manages to exalt Jobs while crucifying him in equal measure.
 If you’re considering the film, make sure to see it as soon as possible.

-While Michael Fassbender is a great choice as Jobs, his performance in the movie isn’t the highlight of the film.
+While Michael Fassbender is a great choice for Jobs, his performance in the movie isn’t the highlight of the film.
 He’s consistently mesmerizing throughout, and his scenes with Michael Fassbender are full of wounded indignation.
 The ensemble cast is also good, with Jeff Daniels as a nerdy, intelligent, and self-deprecating Steve Wozniak.
 Whether you’re a fan of Sorkin or not, this movie is worth watching.

 The Last King of Scotland (2006)